 The UNESCO World Heritage Site designation also extends to natural phenomena, areas of natural beauty and importance.
 These sites reflect various stages of earth’s history, geological process as well as the evolutions and development of terrestrial, freshwater, coastal, and marine ecosystems.

 In this category, you’ll find epic landscapes as well as significant natural habitats of plants and animals.
-You’ll also discover conservation efforts of most important and significant natural habitats.
+You’ll also discover conservation efforts of the most important and significant natural habitats.

 Canadian Rocky Mountain Parks (1984,1990)

-Are you enjoying reading about the World Heritage Sites in Canada?
+Are you enjoying reading about World Heritage Sites in Canada?
 You might enjoy reading about Banff, Alberta!

 The natural beauty of the iconic turquoise lakes, jagged peaks and slopes are an outdoor paradise for nature lovers.
 The Burgess Shale, in Yoho National Park, is home to the world’s most significant finds of soft-bodied, Middle Cambrian-age marine fossils.
 Her you’ll find about 150 species, including some bearing no resemblance to known animals.
 The site joined the list of UNESCO World Heritage Sites in Canada in 1984.